About Abstract Notebooks

 On the Free plan, any notebooks in the "Archived" or "Done" status are automatically deleted after 30 days.
 Upgrade your account or move your content to another format if you need to keep it.

 Designers, managers, and stakeholders can create and share notebooks to work with each other throughout the design process.
 Read more about creating a notebook to get started.

 Notebooks provide a collaborative way to come to design decisions.
 Get started quickly with one of the built-in design brief templates, then invite team members to add content and provide feedback on the work as it happens.
 With the Abstract Notebooks plugins for Figma and Sketch, you can insert frames, artboards, individual elements, and components directly from your design tool to share status updates on your work.
 You can also add and format text and upload images to add context and track reviews.
 For more information on adding content to notebooks, see “Add and update content in a notebook.”

 Access your organization’s notebooks

 Each Abstract organization has an initial project where their notebooks are stored.
 You can create additional projects to organize your notebooks, and admins of Pro and Enterprise accounts can create sections to further organize their projects.

 Notebooks inherit the access levels of the project where they are currently stored.
 Thus, notebooks in a public project are available to all users in the organization while notebooks in private projects are only available to users who have been granted access to the private project.

 Every notebook you create in a public project can be viewed, commented on, edited, archived, completed, or deleted by any other contributor user.
 Notebooks within private projects can also be edited by anyone who has been given access to that private project.

 Viewers can be invited to projects but are not able to create or edit projects or notebooks.
-Viewers can also leave comments in notebooks and on requested reviews but they cannot approve reviews or request changes.
+Viewers can also leave comments in notebooks and on requested reviews.